saferpay/jsonapi/texts/04_Authentication.md

   </p>
 </div>

-A client certificate for the JSON-API can be ordered in the Saferpay Backoffice under [**Settings > JSON API client certificate**](https://test.saferpay.com/BO/Settings/JsonApiClientCertificate).
+A client certificate for the JSON-API can be ordered in the Saferpay Backoffice -Be it [Test](https://test.saferpay.com/BO/Login) or [Live](https://www.saferpay.com/BO/Login)- under **Settings > JSON API client certificate**.

-If you have a Saferpay Business licence, you will find the HTTPS Client Certificate Authentication section under the form for HTTPS Basic Authentication.

 <img src="https://raw.githubusercontent.com/saferpay/jsonapi/master/Images/BO_Client_certificate_1.png" alt="Basic Aiuthentication">

 Generate the CSR as described on the page and import it using the upload button.
 The signed client certificate will then be downloaded through your browser.